nermins26/laravel-management-system/README.md

 ### 3. Environment variables

 <p>Edit the .env file to set your environment variables, especially the database settings.
 Make sure to specify PostgreSQL as your database.
-First create a .env file in your root and then add database envs:</p>
+First create a .env file in your root, copy everything from .env.example file and then add/update database envs:</p>

 ```php
 DB_CONNECTION=pgsql